 At Friars Road & Stadium Way (Street A), the intersection will be re-constructed to appropriately size the roadway for the proposed project and to enhance safety for bicyclists and pedestrians.
 A new full-time traffic signal will be installed to control traffic on all approaches with regular cycle lengths and protected turning movements.
+A signal warrant analysis for Horizon Year Plus Project found that the peak hour warrants are met for both peak hours (see TIA Appendix E).
 This signal will replace the existing part-time signal that is used for Stadium events only.
-The Friars Road approaches will be modified to include one (1) separate eastbound right-turn lane and two (2) separate westbound left-turn lanes.
+The Friars Road approaches will be modified to include one (1) separate eastbound right-turn lane and two (2) separate westbound left-turn lanesunder typical operating conditions.
+Additional pavement width will be available for use as a second eastbound right-turn lane during higher attendance stadium events only.
 Due to the proximity of this intersection to the fire station, the median break and "KEEP CLEAR" striping in front of the fire station access should be maintained.
 The northbound (i.e., Stadium Way (Street A)) approach will include two (2) left-turn lanes and two (2) right-turn lanes.
 Stadium Way (Street A) will be constructed and striped with two northbound lanes and two southbound lanes, plus a 24-foot wide striped median to allow contraflow operation so as to manage peak inbound and outbound traffic flows on game days when manual traffic control will be employed.

 To improve safety and operations, the proposed project includes the realignment of San Diego Mission Road east of Mission Village Drive to connect within the project site, and to convert the Mission Village Drive & Friars Road Eastbound Ramps intersection to a standard four-legged configuration.
 The new San Diego Mission Road alignment will intersect with a new internal site road (Street F) that would be located east of and parallel to Mission Village Road at a new two-lane roundabout (Intersection #16).
 This new road will in turn connect with another internal site road (Street 4) that is aligned south of and parallel to Friars Road and provides a connection to Mission Village Drive/Street D at a new intersection south of the Friars Road Eastbound Ramps (Intersection #14).

-Additionally, the segment of Rancho Mission Road that is aligned east-west and extends west of Ward Road will be extended as Street I, which will be aligned parallel to and west of I-15 before curving to align east-west as Street 6 and intersecting with San Diego Mission Road and Street F at the new two-lane roundabout at Intersection #16.
-This intersection will have a build-out configuration of a two-lane roundabout to accommodate proposed project traffic plus existing volumes that currently use San Diego Mission Road to travel between Mission Village Drive and Rancho Mission Road (east of I-15).
+Additionally, the segment of Rancho Mission Road that is aligned east-west and extends west of Ward Road will be extended as Street H, which will be aligned parallel to and west of I-15 before intersecting withcurving to align eastwest as Street 6 and intersecting with San Diego Mission Road and Street F at the new two-lane roundabout at Intersection #16.
+Street H will include a bridge over the park land uses and river trail, which would allow for park path connectivity and flood water management.
+This intersection will have a build out configuration of a two lane roundabout to accommodate proposed project traffic plus existing volumes that currently use San Diego Mission Road to travel between Mission Village Drive and Rancho Mission Road (east of I 15).